sixem/mpv_slicing/README.md

+## Fork

+This fork changes the script to re-encode the clipped fragments as compressed `.webm` files instead.
+This is done with the intention of quickly creating clips for using online, for example.
+The quality and options can be easily adjusted by changing the parameters in the script yourself.

+It also fixes an issue with `ffmpeg` outputs not being Windows friendly and causing errors when clipping.
+The `:` in the filename is the cause of this, so this fork will use hyphens instead to be more OS-agnostic.

+## README
 `slicing.lua` is a Lua script for mpv to cut fragments of the video in uncompressed RGB format which might be useful for video editing.

 #### Usage